 Professionally trained, qualified & UKCP registered (since 1993), I practise as a counsellor and psychotherapist.
 Based in-person at Truro and online using Zoom, my practice also includes clinical supervision for other counsellors and psychotherapists.

-UPDATE (July 12th 2021): I have resumed in-person practice in Truro.
-Of course, I am implementing Covid-secure protocols including my own self-testing.
+UPDATE (May 14th 2022): With in-person practice in Truro, I continue to implement Covid-secure protocols including my own self-testing.